 The ignition lock is designed so that the ignition switch cannot be turned to the LOCK position until the selector lever is moved to the P (Park) position.

-When moving the ignition switch to the LOCK position, to remove the key from the ignition switch, make sure the selector lever is in the P (Park) position.
+- When placing the ignition switch in the LOCK position, make sure that the shift selector is in the P (Park) position - When removing the key from the ignition switch (if it is inserted), make sure that the shift selector is in the P (Park) position.

-When the ignition switch cannot be turned to the LOCK position:
+When the ignition switch cannot be placed to the LOCK position:

-- Shift the selector lever to the P (Park) position. - 2.
-Turn the ignition switch slightly in the ON direction. - 3.
+- Shift the shift selector to the P (Park) position. - Move the ignition switch slightly in the ON direction. - 3.
 Turn the ignition switch to the LOCK position. - 4.
 Remove the key if it is inserted in the ignition switch.

-If the ignition switch is turned to the LOCK position, the selector lever cannot be moved from the P (Park) position.
+If the ignition switch is placed to the LOCK position, the shift selector cannot be moved from the P (Park) position.

-The shift selector lever can be moved if the ignition switch is in the ON position and the foot brake pedal is depressed.
+The shift selector can be moved if the ignition switch is in the ON position and the foot brake pedal is depressed.